 Do we have a Freshmen orientation?

-No, we will not be having an in-person orientation prior to the fall 2020 semester.
-If you are an incoming Freshman with questions about what to expect from your fall semester please contact MIDN Reheuser at email@example.com.
+Yes, we will be having an in-person orientation for the fall 2021 semester.
+If you are an incoming Freshman with questions about what to expect from your fall semester please contact MIDN 1/C Blend and LT Van Deusen at email@example.com.

 Can I have a normal college experience?